Vxiex11/python-sec-toolkit/README.md

 Projects focused on implementing core cryptographic techniques to ensure data confidentiality and integrity.
 E2E Encrypted Chatbox: A proof-of-concept application demonstrating the implementation of end-to-end (E2E) encryption to guarantee message privacy and integrity in communications.

-2. Secure Communication & Cryptography

-E2E Encrypted Chatbox: A proof-of-concept application demonstrating the implementation of end-to-end (E2E) encryption to guarantee message privacy and integrity in communications.

-3. Offensive Network Discovery & Auditing
+2. Offensive Network Discovery & Auditing

 In the future, I will put some scripts about this specific topic.